ValeriHristov/Introduction-to-Programming/Tasks.md

     | Example input | Example output | Explanation |
     | ------------- | -------------- | ----------- |
     | 21 08 21 12 | 122 | there are 122 days between August, the 21st and December, the 21st. |

+1. Write a program which reads a month( number from 1 to 12 ) and tells how many days are there in this month.(assume a leap year)

 1. Write a program which asks the user to enter a day, month and year post 1900.
 Your program should determine whether the entered date is valid or not.
     | Example input | Example output |